 Learning to play with words is an important step for young writers who are learning to create poems.

-My last post was about some of the reflections that I want to remember when I teach any genre of writing, but I also wanted to share more of our poetry workshop and… Continue reading
+My last post was about some of the reflections that I want to remember when I teach any genre of writing, but I also wanted to share more of our … Continue Reading Have Charts, Will Travel.
+Mentor texts?
+Even better!

 Naturally, April seems to be the month to introduce poetry units of study as either part of writing or reading workshop, and that is a lovely celebration to look forward to.
 But, why wait until April?
 Why not bring the power of poetry into our workshops from the very beginning of the school year?